Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

     - `gasPrice`: `QUANTITY`, (optional) — The price of gas (in RVM-specific units) for the simulation.
     - `value`: `QUANTITY`, (optional) — The amount of tokens (e.g., Ether) to send along with the call.
 For non-payable functions, this should be 0.
 3. **txNumberOrHash**: `QUANTITY | TAG` — Specifies the block number or hash to use for simulating the call.
 Accepts either a block number (`QUANTITY`) or a tag (`"latest"`, `"earliest"`, `"pending"`).
-4. **overrides** (optional): `OBJECT` — A map of addresses to account states, allowing you to override specific states during the simulation.

 **Example Parameters:**